Steveorevo/node-maker/README.md

 # node-maker
-A set of subflow nodes that can be used to quickly create a new Node-RED node, its property panels, and initial behavior.
+A set of subflow nodes that can be used to quickly create a new Node-RED node, the property panel, and the node's behavior.
 You can use Node Maker to easily create an initial template or the entire work necessary for creating a Node-RED node.

 ![screenshot of node-maker](https://raw.github.com/steveorevo/node-maker/main/images/node-maker.jpg)